Stages of Labor — What Happens from First Contraction to Birth

 For the baby, skin-to-skin contact helps regulate body temperature.
 Skin-to-skin contact can help stabilize heart rate and breathing.
 Skin-to-skin contact helps colonize the baby’s skin with the mother's protective bacteria.
 Skin-to-skin contact can kick off the baby's instinctive crawl toward the breast for the first feeding.
 Babies placed skin-to-skin tend to cry less.
 Babies placed skin-to-skin usually transition more smoothly to life outside the womb.

-For the mother, holding the baby can trigger a surge of oxytocin.
-Oxytocin helps the uterus contract, which can reduce bleeding.
+For the mother, holding your baby can trigger a surge of oxytocin.
+Oxytocin helps the uterus contract.
 Oxytocin helps start the hormonal cascade for milk production.
 Oxytocin also supports bonding and maternal behavior in the brain.
 This isn't optional wellness advice.
-It's how the human body is designed to transition from labor to motherhood.
+Honestly, it’s one of the ways the human body is designed to shift from labor to motherhood.

 Most hospitals now protect the golden hour by delaying routine procedures like weighing, measuring, and bathing unless the baby needs immediate medical attention.
 If you have a cesarean birth, many facilities can do skin-to-skin in the operating room.
-Include your preferences in your birth plan and discuss them with your provider beforehand.
+Put your preferences in your birth plan.

 How long does each stage last?

 Every labor is different.
 These are general ranges, not guarantees.
-First labors tend to be longer than subsequent ones.
+First labors usually take longer than later ones.

 • Early labor (latent phase): 6 to 12 hours for first-time mothers, often shorter for subsequent births.
 Early labor can last much longer.
 Some women have prodromal labor that stretches over days, with irregular contractions before active labor establishes.

 • Active labor: 4 to 8 hours for first births, 2 to 5 hours for subsequent births.
 This phase has become the primary benchmark.
-ACOG defines "prolonged" active labor as slower than 1 cm per hour for first-time mothers, though individual variation is wide.
+ACOG defines "prolonged" active labor as slower than 1 cm per hour for first-time mothers.
+Individual variation is wide.

 • Transition: 30 minutes to 2 hours.
 Transition is intense precisely because it is concentrated — a lot of dilation happens in a short window.